Further study on Hunt's hypothesis (H) for Levy processes

-Now for $i=1,2$ we let $\rho^i$ be defined as above and let $X^i$ be a pure jump subordinator with the L\'evy density $\rho^i$.
-By (\ref{2345}) and (\ref{2346}), we can assume without loss of generality that $X^1$ and $X^2$ are independent and $X=X^1+X^2$.
+Now for $i=1,2$, we let $\rho^i$ be defined as above and let $X^i$ be a pure jump subordinator with the L\'evy density $\rho^i$.
+By (\ref{2346-a}), we can assume that $X^1$ and $X^2$ are independent and $X=X^1+X^2$.
 We will show that $X^1$ satisfies (H).
-The proof for $X^2$ is similar so we omit it.
-We use $\psi_{X^1}$ to denote the L\'{e}vy-Khintchine exponent of $X_1$ and use $A_{X^1}$, $B_{X^1}$, etc. to denote the corresponding quantities of $X^1$ (cf. (\ref{ABAB})).
-Let $n\ge 1$ be an odd number.
-For $z_{n+1}\le |z|\le z_{n+1}'$, we obtain by (\ref{Lebes0}), (\ref{ZA0}) and (\ref{ssa}) that
+The proof of the validity of (H) for $X^2$ is similar so we omit it.